 Graduate Cadaver Lab

-This course is exclusively for graduates of Jules Mitchell’s 300hr yoga teacher training who wish to observe the mechanical properties of human connective tissue and get a visual and tactile sense of human movement.
+The 4-day lab is offered to graduates of Jules Mitchell’s 300hr yoga teacher training who wish to observe the mechanical properties of human connective tissue and get a visual and tactile sense of human movement.

 Tissue Mechanics Anatomy Lab